 The primary focus of this course is the skill required to locate the source of pain, as opposed to the area where the pain presents (as these are usually different), and the appropriate treatment models.

 Treatments offered by graduates who are based in the Republic of Ireland and who are members of the Association of Neuromuscular Physical Therapists (anmpt.ie) to customers of Laya Healthcare and AVIVA Health are covered in line with the policies which they offer.

 If you are interested and would like to know more about this physical therapy training course, please call us now in Dublin on 018827777, in Cork on 0214301222, in Limerick on 061512810, in Galway on 091530888,in Waterford on 051364409 or fill out the registration form to book a place now.

 "Since I completed the course I have had massive success and progression.
 I had several private clients that I attained from advertising in the gym that I was working in, and also worked on a refferal basis with physiotherapist David Gardiner owner of physiotherapyworks in Naas Co.Kildare.

-In August 2012 I moved to Perth WA where I have enjoyed even more success.
+In August 2012 I moved to Perth, Western Australia where I have enjoyed even more success.
 I spent 8 months working at Subiaco Sports Massage here in Perth.
 While working in this clinic I had the privilege of treating several Olympic athletes including Sir Chris Hoy of the GB cycling team and also Western Force rugby team of the super 15s competition.